jgmerritt/tektronix222/README.md

 Fork
 -----
-I forked this to continue working on as I am bringin my old Tektronix scope back to life.
+I forked this to continue working on as I am bringing my old Tektronix scope back to life.

 About
 -----